 In our tabletop battle of wills, every Elf-approved meal is an opportunity to get vegetables in to her diet.
-These Sneaky BBQ Mushroom Steamed Buns hit her right in her sweet spot; her pork buns.
+These vegan teamed buns hit her right in her sweet spot; her pork buns.
 With the sweet smoky flavours of the traditional char siu steamed buns, these fluffy and plump little clouds are filled with no less than five vegetables.

-My sneaky BBQ mushroom steamed buns have been a long time coming with the idea bouncing around my internal kitchen for almost a year.
+These vegan steamed buns with BBQ mushrooms have been a long time coming with the idea bouncing around my internal kitchen for almost a year.
 While I loved the thought of these little guys I was a little daunted; I wanted to get the traditional cloud-like dough just right.
 After a few mis-fires I ended up using this recipe from the Woks of Life as a base.
 These wonderfully thoughtful bloggers included a folding tutorial video, bless their socks.
 It is incredibly useful to dumpling novices such as myself.

 Turns out, the dumpling dough is super simple to make.
 While it takes a while to proof and there is kneading involved (great for the arms), it’s super easy and something the kids can help with too.